 Paula* arrived at Yew Tree Lodge with a diagnosis of bipolar affective disorder.
 She had a history of mood unpredictability over the two years prior to her admission at Yew Tree Lodge.
 Paula had previously suffered sexual abuse and the loss of her long term partner, as well as taking drugs and alcohol prior to her admission.

-Paula’s mood was very unstable when she arrived at Yew Tree Lodge.
-The staff team initially gave her a lot of emotional support and also asked for a medication review, although in the beginning her medication wasn't altered.
+Paula’s mood was very unstable when she arrived at Yew Tree Lodge and the staff team gave her a lot of emotional support.

 How Yew Tree Lodge has supported Paula